6 ways to spot a fake or replica watch and what to look for

 This guide will hopefully help you, but the best way to avoid buying a fake watch is to have it authenticated by a master watchmaker.

-Here at Zaeger you will find no fakes or replicas listed - we only deal in genuine watches that come with the appropriate paperwork.
-This includes an extensive range of pre-owned watches, where you can get more for your money, or brand new pieces from all the major luxury watch brands.
-If you need a watch appraised get in touch and arrange for a private appointment at our Sydney showroom, where our watch and jewellery experts can help you.
+Here at Zaeger we have an extensive range of pre-owned watches, where you can get more for your money.
+Or buy brand new pieces from all the major luxury watch brands.
+Want to view a watch?
+Its as easy as getting in touch to arrange a private appointment.
+We have showrooms in Melbourne and Sydney, where we can help you choose the right watch for you.